LearnFL/proj-icp-motoko-dbank/README.md

 ##### 4) Act as a data center.

 ##### 5) Dfinity faucet.
 Dfinity gives you free cycles.
-Anyone with 90 days old Guthub account get $20 worth of free cycles.
+Anyone with 90 days old Guthub account get $20 worth of free cycles. </br>
+- Head to faucet.dfinity.org/auth and login using GitHub. </br>
+- Create DFX principal id.
+It identifies you as a developer. </br>
+- Generate new cycles walet.
+It will show balance in teracycles. </br>
+- Copy and paste given command to set the id of a default wallet.
+Before that must CD over your project folder. </br>
+- Check balance by placing into browser's search box `DFX_principal_id.raw.ic0.app`.
+Then create internet identity anker and <b>SAVE IT</b>. </br>

 ### Deployment